In this article

-Initial withdrawal symptoms are due to absense of alcohol and the body's reaction.
-Longer term symptoms often revolve around the social and psychological issues that contributed to the chronic alcohol use.
+Initial withdrawal symptoms are due to the absence of alcohol and the body's reaction.
+Longer-term symptoms often revolve around the social and psychological issues that contribute to chronic alcohol use.

-People are more likely to experience several withdrawal if they:
+People are more likely to experience severe withdrawal if they:

 The amount of time it takes for alcohol to completely leave the bloodstream depends on a person’s: